PieBerlin/Data-Analysis-Projects/README.md

-### This is a folder for all the projects i have done in data science and analytics
+### This is a folder for all the projects I have done in data science and analytics

 ### Each project is organised and uses its own dataset which is also provided